fisheeesh/fisheeesh/README.md

 # Hi, I’m Fish 👋

-I'm a passionate front-end developer focused on creating user-friendly and beautiful web experiences.
+I'm a passionate full-stack web developer focused on creating user-friendly and beautiful web experiences.
 I enjoy working with technologies like React and constantly expanding my skills.
-Currently, I’m diving deep into React and Next.js to advance my skill set.
+Currently, I’m diving deep into Next.js and Node.js to advance my skill set.
 When I’m not coding, you’ll find me on the golf course enjoying the game I love.
 Always eager to learn, grow, and build amazing projects!

 - 🔭 I’m currently working on my university senior project, exploring creative solutions to real-world challenges.
 - 👯 I’m looking to collaborate on open source projects to learn, share, and grow alongside the developer community..